-After some research, I settled on the ghost platform because it looked simple enough that I probably wouldn't screw it up.
+After some research, I settled on the ghost platform because it looked simple enough that I probably wouldn’t screw it up too badly.
 I started by customizing their basic theme and many hours of reading tutorials and documentation later, I had a blog.

-But the blog didn't seem to be enough.
+After I had added a few posts I thought that it would be cool to be able to search the lettering by location.
 Each lettering piece was painted on the front of a building and had a very strong relationship to that geographical location.
-I felt like a map view would make the project more interesting so I looked into Mapbox for customizing the map (google maps would not do, it needs to be pretty!)
+I felt like a map view would make the project more interesting so I looked into Mapbox for customizing the map (google maps would not do, I wanted to customize the look!)

 I used the entire project for one more bonus learning objective – Github.
-I had heard all this talk of pushing and pulling around the office, but didn't really know what they were talking about.
-After using Github while creating a new theme for a ghost blog, I can safely say that I now know what 'forking' means.
+I had heard all this talk of pushing, pulling, and forking around the office, but didn’t really know what they were talking about.
+After using Github while creating a new theme for a ghost blog, I can safely say that I now know what ‘forking’ actually means.

-If you are looking for a challenging and satisfying way to grow your skills and your ability to work within a team, I would highly recommend coming up some crazy awesome idea and just make it happen because you can.
+If you are looking for a challenging and satisfying way to grow your skills and your ability to work within a team, I would highly recommend coming up with an awesome idea and making it happen.
 Bonus points if your personal project results in something that other people like and want to share with everyone they know.